signalflatpak/signal/README.md

 To build by hand, you will need an Ubuntu or Debian server.

+SourceHut and GitLab manifests were removed in [this PR](https://github.com/signalflatpak/signal/pull/19) since they were old and likely not that helpful anymore.

 ## Installing dependencies

 This needs to be done every time on CI, but only once on a self-hosted system.
 You can use docker instead of podman but will need to modify the scripts or set aliases yourself.